 As black spot causes problems by getting into pores, it is a bigger problem on stones that have larger pores as part of their structure.

 Stones that are often worse affected by black spot:

 Sandstone has a much more open texture with larger pores and is therefore much more likely to be affected by Black Spot.

+However, there is a hierarchy within the Indian Sandstones, whereby some colours are more affected than others.
 For instance, the better quality Raj Green is one of the densest, close textured sandstones available, and therefore, because of its structure, will not be affected.

-However, as you move through the colour range of the Indian Sandstones from dark to light, the occurrence of Black Spot becomes more prevalent:
+However, as you move through the colour range of the Indian sandstones from dark to light, the occurrence of black spot becomes more prevalent:

 Black Sandstone – Slightly Affected

-Fossil Mint, one of the most popular Indian Sandstones, has the lightest colour, & the largest pores, so it is the stone surface that is going to have the worst incidence of Black Spot, particularly if the stone is laid in damp, shady conditions with lots of surrounding plant growth.
+Fossil Mint – Highly Affected (has the lightest colour and the largest pores, making it the surface that can have the worst incidence of black spot, particularly if laid in damp, shady conditions with a lot of surrounding plant growth.)

 Will pressure washing remove black spot from my patio?

 During the first 2 years after a stone surface has been laid, any black spot growth will appear to be simply a surface problem that can be successfully removed by power washing.
 This is not removing or killing the spreading hyphae that are within the stone surface, however.